brimdata/zed/zql/docs/grouping/README.md

 To create batches of events that are close together in time, specify `every <duration>` before invoking your aggregate function(s).

-The `<duration>` may be expressed in any of the following units of time.
-A numeric value must precede the unit specification.
+The `<duration>` may be expressed as a combination of one or more of the following units of time.
+An integer or decimal value must precede the specification of each unit.

 | **Unit**    | **Suffix** |
 |-------------|------------|